AndresMoros/the_rust_journey/README.md

 ### Why a backend language?
 After see some JavaScript, I made a course where I learned PHP, and I know PHP might not be the BEST backend language, but I actually loved it (I'm currently writing a PHP docs repo actually).

-I find out that maybe the fronted is not for me (mainly 'cuz I'm not  a _creative_ or _visual_ person), and I love when a text pop-outs when you type something before, and PHP taught me that, and maybe I'm not the top 5 best PHP's programmer, but I wanted to try something more, and seeing the recent increase o mentions of Rust and the act I found by the _Let's Get Rusty_ page, I jumped into this.
+I find out that maybe the fronted is not for me (mainly 'cuz I'm not  a _creative_ or _visual_ person), and I love when a text pop-outs when you type something before, and PHP taught me that, and maybe I'm not the top 5 best PHP's programmer, but I wanted to try something more, and seeing the recent increase of mentions of Rust and the fact I found by the _Let's Get Rusty_ page, I jumped into this.

 ### What tools and docs am I using?
 I'm mainly using the following sources and tools: